top of page

 Acknowledgment of Country

-The Hennessy Legacy Collective acknowledges the Traditional Custodians of Darkinjung Country, where we live and work.
-We honour their enduring connection to land, waters, culture, and story.
+Hennessy Legacy Collective acknowledges the Traditional Custodians of Darkinjung Country, where we live and work.
+We honour their enduring connection to land, waters, culture and story.

 Our Malyangapa family originates from Barkindji Country, along the Barka River and the sacred grounds of Mutawintji.
 Today, Darkinjung Country is our home, and we walk here with respect and gratitude.